MOUNTAIN PEAK RECOVERY PRIVACY STATEMENT

 We will use and disclose your PHI to public health authorities permitted to collect or receive the information for the purpose of controlling disease, injury, or disability.
 If directed by that health authority, we will also disclose your health information to a foreign government agency that is collaborating with the public health authority.

-We will disclose your PHI for workers compensation or similar programs that provide benefits for work-related injuries or illness.
+We will disclose your PHI for worker’s compensation or similar programs that provide benefits for work-related injuries or illness.

-If you are in inmate, we will disclose your PHI to a correctional institution or law enforcement official only if you are an inmate of that correctional institution or under the custody of the law enforcement official.
+If you are an inmate, we will disclose your PHI to a correctional institution or law enforcement official only if you are an inmate of that correctional institution or under the custody of the law enforcement official.
 This information would be necessary for the institution to provide you with health care, to protect the health and safety of others, or for the safety and security of the correctional institution.

 Other Services and/or Fundraising

 We may use your PHI to contact you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
-We may use your PHI to contact you in an effort to raise funds for our operations; however, you have the right to opt out of receiving any fundraising communications by sending a letter to our privacy officer in writing to the address at which you are treated.
+We may use your PHI to contact you in an effort to raise funds for our operations; however, you have the right to opt-out of receiving any fundraising communications by sending a letter to our privacy officer in writing to the address at which you are treated.

 Medicaid and CHIP Eligibility Database